 Despite my tendency to become motion sick, I don’t like to miss out on anything when I travel.
 Therefore, I’ve discovered a few ways to deal with it.
 First, I usually feel fine if I’m driving.
 And while I wasn’t crazy about driving such a challenging road, I figured that would be better than feeling sick.
 Second, I usually travel with Bonine and Sea-Bands.
 Both are available over the counter at any drugstore and can stave off motion sickness in any vehicle or boat.

 The developed parts of Maui — the parts filled with large resorts — can feel like any vacation destination.
 There are plenty of fancy restaurants, swimming pools, ads for spas and tour companies, and the required souvenir shops.
-But driving the Road to Hana allows visitors to experience the quieter side of the island, with just the occasional market or food stand appearing after miles of tropical beauty.
+But driving to the town of Hana allows visitors to experience the quieter side of the island, with just the occasional market or food stand appearing after miles of tropical beauty.
+This is where you’ll find the real meaning of “aloha,” a Polynesian word that originally meant “breath of life.”

 While I love a fancy resort complete with all the expected amenities, I was also happy to see a different side of Maui — the quieter and more peaceful alternative to the larger and busier towns.